MiguelHenri/FREEDOM-CO/README.md

-# 💻 Web Dev Practice
+# 💻 FREEDOM&CO Website

-## 🌎 Overview

-Practicing web dev skills, such as HTML, CSS, JavaScript.
+The initial idea for this repository was to create small projects to develop my web development skills.
+However, with the creation of the second project, FREEDOM&CO, it became the main project.

-## 💡 Projects
+## 💡 Project 0

-- `Project 1`: Creating a Video Manager using Node.js, Fastify, Postgres SQL.
+- Creating a Video Manager using Node.js, Fastify, Postgres SQL.
 Project designed by [Rocketseat](https://www.youtube.com/watch?v=hHM-hr9q4mo&t=4618&ab_channel=Rocketseat).
+- This project aimed to provide an intuition about backend and CRUD operations.

+## 🛹 FREEDOM&CO Website

+- Creating a streetwear store with basic features.
+Check [/freedom-co](https://github.com/MiguelHenri/FREEDOM-CO/tree/master/freedom-co) for a README with more information.